The Unified Patent Court

 Conclusions

-Along with the Unitary Patent, the Unified Patent Court will be the biggest change in European patent law for several decades.
-The Unified Patent Court is likely to be busy with infringement and revocation actions and it is hoped that it will produce relatively fast and high-quality decisions.
+Along with the Unitary Patent, the Unified Patent Court was the biggest change in European patent law for several decades.
+The Unified Patent Court is busy with infringement and revocation actions and early signs are that it will produce relatively fast and high-quality decisions.
 However, its relevance has been significantly reduced by the departure of the UK from the European Union, and so the UP/UPC system, and we expect there will remain a fair amount of UK-based litigation of existing and new European patents.

 If you have any questions about the Unified Patent Court, please do not hesitate to contact us.